SkinSense Wellness Blog

 Without stress management and over time, high levels of stress lead to serious health problems including a myriad of skin issues.

 Hormones, neuropeptides and other signaling molecules released during stressful times may be second only to sunlight in aging the skin.
 And the really bad news?
 Women are more prone than men.
 That means wrinkling, loss of tone and increased levels of sensitivity, particularly as we age.

-Additionally, proteins and DNA in the epidermis and dermis urn can cause acne, rosacea, psoriasis, eczema and hives.
+Additionally, proteins and DNA in the epidermis and dermis are broken down by prolonged periods of stress and this in turn can cause acne, rosacea, psoriasis, eczema and hives.